 LA GOMERA

-DAY 7: BOAT TO LA GOMERA - TREKKING IN THE NATIONAL PARK GARAJONAY.
+DAY 7: BOAT TO LA GOMERA - TREKKING IN GARAJONAY NATIONAL PARK.

 Our next destination was the island of La Gomera, and as on the previous islands we hired a car and once we had checked into our accommodation we headed for the Garajonay National Park.

-DAY 8: VALLEHERMOSO - LOS ROQUES VIEWPOINT - ABRANTE VIEWPOINT
+DAY 8: VALLEHERMOSO - VIEWPOINT OF LOS ROQUES - VIEWPOINT OF ABRANTE

 Afterwards, the Mirador de Los Roques, a place that offers impressive views, with a spectacular sunset and a sea of clouds, which you won't be able to resist taking a thousand photographs of.
 Also, if conditions permit, you can see the Teide from there.